emanuelfeld/poirot/README.rst

 * **--url**: The repository's URL, e.g. :code:`https://github.com/DCgov/poirot.git` or :code:`git@github.com:DCgov/poirot.git`.
 When included, you will be given the choice to clone or pull from the remote URL.
 Default value: none.
 * **--dir**: The local path to your repository's base directory or the directory you would like to clone or pull to.
 Default value: the current working directory.
 * **--term**: A single term or regular expression to search for.
 Default value: none.
 * **--patterns**: The path to a .txt file with strings or regular expression patterns, each on its own line.
+These can be the file's URL or its relative or absolute local path.
 You can give a comma-separated list of pattern files, if you wish to include more than one.
-Default value: none.
+Default value: `default.txt <https://github.com/DCgov/poirot/edit/master/poirot/patterns/default.txt>`_.
 * **--staged**: A flag, which when included, restricts search to staged revisions.
 This is helpful, along with :code:`--dir`, as part of a pre-commit hook.
 * **--revlist**: A range of revisions to inspect.
 Default value: The last commit (i.e. :code:`HEAD^!`) if :code:`--staged` is not included, otherwise none.
 * **--verbose**: A flag to output verbose, colorful output and pattern-match highlighting.
 The GIF above gives an example with --verbose included.